 Employers pay only a basic salary for 6 days of casual leave every year.
 Casual leaves are accrued, and employees can take only 3 days’ leave at once.

 Employees get 30 days of paid medical leave every year.

-Employees are eligible for a religious leave of 30 days after completing 3 years’ of employment in a company.
+Employees are eligible for 30 days of religious leave after completing 3 years of employment in a company.